andreabellavia/andreabellavia.github.io/publications.md

 - 110\. **Bellavia A**, Murphy SA.
 Linearity in regression models: meaning, implications, and how to handle it.
 Circulation - in press

-- 109\.
-Perlino FL, Nipoti B, Williams PL, **Bellavia A**.
-A Bayesian Parametric and Nonparametric Approach for the Imputation of Multivariate Left-Censored Data due to Limit of Detection.
-Statistics in Medicine - in press
+- 109\.Perlino FL, Nipoti B, Williams PL, **Bellavia A**.
+[A Bayesian Parametric and Nonparametric Approach for the Imputation of Multivariate Left-Censored Data due to Limit of Detection.](https://pubmed.ncbi.nlm.nih.gov/41309014/) Statistics in Medicine

 - 108\.
 Adjei NK, Jonsson KR, Straatmann VS, **Bellavia A**, Yaya S, McGovern R, Kaner E, Wolfe I, Taylor-Robinson DC.
-Perceived emotional support mediates the association between childhood family adversity and adolescent mental health in the UK Millennium cohort.
-Scientific Reports - in press
+[Perceived emotional support mediates the association between childhood family adversity and adolescent mental health in the UK Millennium cohort.](https://www.nature.com/articles/s41598-025-26853-w) Scientific Reports

 - 107\.
 Prasad S, Murphy SA, Morrow DA, Scirica BS, Sabatine MS, Berg DD, **Bellavia A**.
 [Application of Machine Learning and Deep Learning Approaches for Prediction Modeling with Time-To-Event Outcomes in Clinical Epidemiology.
 Methods Comparison and Practical Considerations for Generalizability and Interpretability.](https://www.sciencedirect.com/science/article/pii/S1047279725003096) Annals of Epidemiology